gitopsiq/terraform-provider-azureipam/README.md

 "@
 Set-Content -Path $tokenFilePath -Value $tokenContent

+# Step 7: Set the environment variables in the current PowerShell session in case you want to run the tests from PowerShell
+$env:AZURE_IPAM_TOKEN = $accessToken
+$env:AZURE_IPAM_API_ENDPOINT = "https://$appServiceUrl"

 # Confirmation message
-Write-Host "Token and API endpoint saved to $tokenFilePath"
+Write-Host "Token and API endpoint saved to $tokenFilePath and environment variables set."
 ```

 ### Step 2: Bash Script for Loading Cached Token and API Endpoint